-Authority by the State Universities, which are used by the Authority to defray its debt service costs, certain operating and insurance premium costs for the Projects and the Authority's own operating expenses, and certain deposits to reserves.
-The financial statements of the Authority for the year ended June 30, 2017 have been examined by CohnReznick LLP, certified public accountants, to the extent and for the periods indicated in its report thereon.
+Specific reference is made to the Authority's audited financial statements for the year ended June 30, 2019, included as Appendix B to this Official Statement, and to the audited financial statements for each of the State Universities for the year ended June 30, 2018 which have been filed with the Municipal Securities Rulemaking Board ("MSRB") through its Electronic Municipal Market Access system ("EMMA").
+Revenues and expenses related to the Authority's Projects are reported as auxiliary enterprise income and expenses in the financial statements of the individual State Universities.
+The Authority's financial statements include the revenues paid to the Authority by the State Universities, which are used by the Authority to defray its debt service costs, certain operating and insurance premium costs for the Projects and the Authority's own operating expenses, and certain deposits to reserves.
+The financial statements of the Authority for the year ended June 30, 2019 have been examined by CohnReznick LLP, certified public accountants, to the extent and for the periods indicated in its report thereon.
 Such financial statements have been included in reliance upon the report of CohnReznick LLP and the authority of such firm as experts in accounting and auditing.
 CohnReznick LLP has not been requested to consent, nor has it consented, to inclusion of its report in this Official Statement.
 CohnReznick LLP has not been engaged to perform and has not performed, since the date of its report referenced herein, any procedures on the financial statements included in that report.
 CohnReznick LLP has also not performed any procedures relating to this Official Statement.